ADGRG1

-G protein-coupled receptor 56 also known as TM7XN1 is a protein encoded by the ADGRG1 gene.
-GPR56 is a member of the adhesion GPCR family.
+Adhesion G protein-coupled receptor G1 also known as GPR56 is a protein encoded by the ADGRG1 gene.
+ADGRG1 is a member of the adhesion GPCR family.

 Adhesion GPCRs are characterized by an extended extracellular region often possessing N-terminal protein modules that is linked to a TM7 region via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

-GPR56 is expressed in liver, muscle, tendon, neural, and cytotoxic lymphoid cells in human as well as in hematopoietic precursor, muscle, and developing neural cells in the mouse.
+ADGRG1 is expressed in liver, muscle, tendon, neural, and cytotoxic lymphoid cells in human as well as in hematopoietic precursor, muscle, and developing neural cells in the mouse.

-GPR56 has been shown to have numerous role in cell guidance/adhesion as exemplified by its roles in tumour inhibition and neuron development.
+ADGRG1 has been shown to have numerous role in cell guidance/adhesion as exemplified by its roles in tumour inhibition and neuron development.
 More recently it has been shown to be a marker for cytotoxic T cells and a subgroup of Natural killer cells.

 Ligands

-GPR56 binds transglutaminase 2 to suppress tumor metastasis and binds collagen III to regulate cortical development and lamination.
+The ADGRG1 protein binds transglutaminase 2 to suppress tumor metastasis and binds collagen III to regulate cortical development and lamination.

 Signaling

-GPR56 couples to Gα_{q/11} protein upon association with the tetraspanins CD9 and CD81.
-Forced GPR56 expression activates NF-kB, PAI-1, and TCF transcriptional response elements.
-The splicing of GPR56 induces tumorigenic responses as a result of activating the transcription of genes, such as COX2, iNOS, and VEGF85.
-GPR56 couples to the Gα12/13 protein and activates RhoA and mammalian target of rapamycin (mTOR) pathway upon ligand binding.
-Lack of the N-terminal fragment (NTF) of GPR56 causes stronger RhoA signaling and β-arrestin accumulation, leading to extensive ubiquitination of the C-terminal fragment (CTF).
-Finally, GPR56 suppresses PKCα activation to regulate angiogenesis.
+The ADGRG1 protein couples to Gα_{q/11} protein upon association with the tetraspanins CD9 and CD81.
+Forced ADGRG1 expression activates NF-kB, PAI-1, and TCF transcriptional response elements.
+The splicing of ADGRG1 induces tumorigenic responses as a result of activating the transcription of genes, such as COX2, iNOS, and VEGF85.
+ADGRG1 couples to the Gα12/13 protein and activates RhoA and mammalian target of rapamycin (mTOR) pathway upon ligand binding.
+Lack of the N-terminal fragment (NTF) of ADGRG1 causes stronger RhoA signaling and β-arrestin accumulation, leading to extensive ubiquitination of the C-terminal fragment (CTF).
+Finally, ADGRG1 suppresses PKCα activation to regulate angiogenesis.

 Function

-Studies in the hematopoietic system disclosed that during endothelial to hematopoietic stem cell transition, Gpr56 is a transcriptional target of the heptad complex of hematopoietic transcription factors, and is required for hematopoietic cluster formation.
-Recently, two studies showed that GPR56, is a cell autonomous regulator of oligodendrocyte development through Gα_{12/13} proteins and Rho activation.
-Della Chiesa et al. demonstrate that GPR56 is expressed on CD56^{dull} natural killer (NK) cells.
-Lin and Hamann's group show all human cytotoxic lymphocytes, including CD56^{dull} NK cells and CD27^{–}CD45RA^{+} effector-type CD8^{+} T cells, express GPR56.
+Studies in the hematopoietic system disclosed that during endothelial to hematopoietic stem cell transition, ADGRG1 is a transcriptional target of the heptad complex of hematopoietic transcription factors, and is required for hematopoietic cluster formation.
+Recently, two studies showed that ADGRG1, is a cell autonomous regulator of oligodendrocyte development through Gα_{12/13} proteins and Rho activation.
+Della Chiesa et al. demonstrate that ADGRG1 is expressed on CD56^{dull} natural killer (NK) cells.
+Lin and Hamann's group show all human cytotoxic lymphocytes, including CD56^{dull} NK cells and CD27^{–}CD45RA^{+} effector-type CD8^{+} T cells, express ADGRG1.